 Hardly anything is more inspiring than photos.
 Except perhaps when they become a live experience – when a still life becomes a tableaux vivant – in the Rosenthal shop, for example.
 We were asked to give them that extra touch – along with the shop windows and packaging design.
 We also created a brand newspaper which is so attractive that it can be used as gift wrap.
 After all, internal and external values are equally important at Rosenthal.

 A table, notepad, and double chair – designed for Thomas.
 The seven dwarves would be delighted!
 Finally, they’d be able to eat breakfast with Snow White as equals.
 And those who aren’t busy eating an egg or drinking cocoa can paint instead.
 Because a large drawing pad covers the tabletop of the Painting Desk designed by atelier 522’s creative team.
-Of course our white mother-child furniture is suitable for use in nurseries or waiting rooms, and not only the kitchen.
+Of course, our white mother-child furniture is suitable for use in nurseries or waiting rooms, and not only the kitchen.

 Matching outfit for Campbell‘s

 Anyone can admire and purchase art.
-But only a few manage to make art an integral part of their lives.
+But only a little manage to make art an integral part of their lives.
 Because museum visits and the necessary means hardly suffice.
 Philip Rosenthal came up with the idea of offering assistance.
 The porcelain manufacturer developed a product line together with avant-garde artists.
 Andy Warhol was one of them.
 And Rosenthal entrusted the creative studio in Markdorf with the promotion of Warhol‘s Campbell‘s in porcelain.
 We developed a comprehensive communication concept, from posters to packaging, that leaves people wanting more Warhol in their homes.